Diagnostic Radiology Nuclear Medicine

 Patchell RA, Tibbs PA, Regine WF, et. al. Postoperative Radiotherapy in the Treatment of Single Metastases to the Brain: A Randomized Trial.
 JAMA 280(17): 1485-1489, 1998.

-Patchell R, Tibbs P, Regine WF, et. al. Randomized Trial of Direct Decompressive Surgical Resection in the Treatment of Spinal Cord Compression caused by metastatic cancer.
+Patchell RA, Tibbs P, Regine WF, et. al. Randomized Trial of Direct Decompressive Surgical Resection in the Treatment of Spinal Cord Compression caused by metastatic cancer.
 The Lancet 366: 643-648, 2005.

 Dr. Regine's research interests include the study and treatment of pancreas/gastrointestinal cancers, brain metastases/ tumors, sarcomas and head and neck cancers.
 He is also Nationally recognized for his expertise in Stereotactic Radiosurgery (SRS).

-Gastrointestinal Malignancies, Pancreatic cancer, Central Nervous System malignancies, Brain metastases, Head and Neck cancers, Sarcomas, Stereotactic Body Radiation Therapy (SBRT), Stereotactic Radiosurgery (SBRT), Gamma Knife Radiosurgery and Proton Therapy.
+Gastrointestinal Malignancies, Pancreatic cancer, Central Nervous System malignancies, Brain metastases, Head and Neck cancers, Sarcomas, Stereotactic Body Radiation Therapy (SBRT), Stereotactic Radiosurgery (SRS)and Proton Therapy.